awawa-dev/HyperHDR/README.md

 * Built-in LUT table generator
 * HDR/BT2020 color, treshold & gamma correction (LUT)
 * SDR treshold & gamma correction for selected codecs (LUT)
+* Automatic signal detection with smart learning capability for USB grabbers :new:
 * Support for USB grabbers under Windows 10
-* Support for USB grabbers under macOS (x64)
+* Support for USB grabbers under macOS (x64/M1)
 * Support for software screen grabbers: DirectX11 (Windows), CoreGraphics (macOS), X11 (Linux) :new:
 * Built-in audio visualization effects
 * Optimized multi-instances.
 You can use for example your TV LED strip and multiple WLED or Philips Hue light sources.
-* Support for WS821x, APA102 and SK6812RGBW LED strips using fastest possible cable solution for generic ESP8266/ESP32 external LED drivers: [HyperSPI](https://github.com/awawa-dev/HyperSPI) :new:
+* Support for WS821x, APA102 (HD107, SK9822 etc) and SK6812 RGBW LED strips using fastest possible cable solution for generic ESP8266/ESP32 external LED drivers: [HyperSPI](https://github.com/awawa-dev/HyperSPI) :new:
-* Support for WS821x, APA102 and SK6812RGBW LED strips ultrafast USB serial port AWA protocol for ESP8266/ESP32 at @2000000 baud with data integrity check and white channel calibration: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) and [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32).
-WLED fork for ESP8266 & ESP32 at @2000000 (:sparkles: also for @921600) baud and almost all popular types of LED strips is available: [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)
+* Support for WS8201, WS821x, APA102 (HD107, SK9822 etc) and SK6812 RGBW LED strips ultrafast USB serial port AWA protocol for ESP8266/ESP32 at 2Mb baud with data integrity check and white channel calibration: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) and [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32) :new:
+* WLED fork for ESP8266 & ESP32 at 2Mb baud (also @921600 baud :new:) and almost all popular types of LED strips is available: [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)

 ##
 **Changelog: (v17 beta)**
 - Overall performance without tone mapping for USB grabbers improved x10 (MJPEG) and x3 (YUV) over Hyperion NG 2.0.0.8A thanks to optimization & using of multi-threading
 - Direct support for USB grabbers under Windows 10, Linux and macOS (really fast & of course multi-threaded)
 - Support for software screen grabbers: DirectX11, CoreGraphics, X11 :new:
+- User interface upgraded to modern standards (Bootstrap 5) :new:
 - Support for CEC (turn ON/OFF grabbers, remote keys to command HDR tone mapping)  :new:
-- Audio visualization effects (Windows, macOS and Linux)
 - Support for my new [HyperSPI](https://github.com/awawa-dev/HyperSPI) project for Rpi.
 Fastest possible cable solution for almost every generic ESP8266/ESP32 LED driver :new:
 - Fork of WLED with USB serial port AWA protocol at @2000000 speed (:sparkles: there are also special versions for @921600) for ESP32 & ESP8266 and almost all types of LED strips: [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)
 - Support for WS821x RGB, SK6812 RGBW, APA102 like LED strips using USB serial port AWA protocol for ESP8266 at @2000000 baud with data integrity check: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266) :new:
 - Support for WS821x RGB, SK6812 RGBW, APA102 like LED strips using USB serial port AWA protocol for ESP32 at @2000000 baud with data integrity check: [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32) :new:
-- User interface upgraded to modern standards (Bootstrap 5) :new:
 - Automatic signal detection with smart learning capability for USB grabbers :new:
 - Re-implemented backup import / export functions for ALL instances :new:
 - New video stream crop method in JSON API and GET multi-command support :new: